-Building your Real Estate Business with Strategic Partnerships (Part I)
+Building your Real Estate Business Part I

 No man is an island, especially in the real estate profession.
 To give your real estate business the best chance to thrive, put some time and consideration into building your network with strategic partnerships.
 To do this effectively, you have to remember that this is a strategic plan.
 Building a strong network can lead to a boost in referrals and credibility.
 The mission is to find the right partner and ensure that you provide a two-way referral stream that works for both of you.
 If it’s done right, you will create multiple referral streams that are working for you while you are busy growing your business.

 There are several key factors to consider when building your partnership network.
 Your strategic partners may be sole proprietors, corporations or LLCs, but they may NOT be competitors.
 When selecting an entity to collaborate with, carefully consider whether their business competes with your own.
 In order to create a mutually-beneficial alliance, each of you must be able to provide some value that the other party needs.